jetthoughts/jetthoughts.github.io/content/blog/why-when-use-waterfall-vs-agile-business-perspective-management.md

 ## Conclusion

-The choice between Waterfall and Agile depends on the nature of your project, industry requirements, and business goals.
 Waterfall is a straight, organized approach that is good for projects with well-defined requirements and regulatory needs.

 Agile is more flexible and adaptable, which can be a perfect fit for dynamic environments with changing requirements and allows companies to focus on customer satisfaction.

 Some people find that Agile and Waterfall on the same team would be trouble.
 However, it depends on the circumstances.
 They may fail to play together in well-established projects based on well-defined requirements.
-In the case of the development of a new product, for example, the Waterfall approach is a better solution.

 Some experts recommend the mixing of the two models.
 They argue that using both Agile and Waterfall methods in projects can provide the benefits of both methods.
-For example, you may go with the phases of project design that must be accurately performed to handle expenses, as a consultant would say adequately.
-Given the dramatic

 ---